-Consistency group interval time (sec)
+Consistency group interval time (seconds)

-Type how often, in seconds, the Global Mirror or Metro Global Mirror session attempts to form a consistency group.
+Type how often, in seconds, the Metro Global Mirror session attempts to form a consistency group.
 When you reduce this value, it might be possible to reduce the data exposure of the session.
 A lower value causes the session to attempt to create consistency groups more frequently, which might affect the storage systems (for example, by increasing the processing load and message traffic load).